GameDog9988/Off_World_News/README.md

 ## Why did I make this?
 I wanted to experiment with CSS Grid and how it could organize a news site, especially one for a futuristic fictional location such as the Off World Colonies in Blade Runner.

+## Tools Used
+- HTML
+- CSS
+- Netlify

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.